Neighborhoods · Parkland · All Parkland subdivisions

 $800K – $875K~1,900 – 2,200 sq ft · 3–4 bedrooms

 The entry into gated Parkland in the established western zip.
-Smaller footprint, possibly on original finishes, but the gate works, the pool is there, and the school zoning is the same as everywhere else in this part of the city.
+Smaller footprint, possibly on original finishes, but the gate works and the pool is there.
 For first-time Parkland buyers who want the 33067 address without the Cypress Head price.

 The Setting: Lakes, Gates, and the Quieter Side of Western Parkland